 An investigation shall ordinarily be completed within 120 days of its initiation.
-This time period includes conducting the investigation, preparing the summary of initial findings, making the report available for comment by the respondent(s) of the investigation, and preparing the final report.
+This time period includes conducting the investigation, preparing the summary of

 - 1. If the Investigation Committee or Consolidated Hearing Committee determines that it will not be able to complete the investigation in 120 days, it must notify the respondent(s) of the investigation of the estimated date of completion and an explanation for the delay.
 For investigations involving PHS funds, the investigation committee must also submit to ORI a written request for an extension and an explanation for the delay that includes an interim report on the progress to date and an estimated date of completion of the investigation.
 If the request for an extension is granted, the committee must file periodic progress reports as requested by ORI. - 2.
-For investigations involving PHS funds, the Consolidated Hearing Committee shall submit a final report to ORI within 120 days of the initiation of the investigation describing the policies and procedures under which the investigation was conducted, how and from whom information was obtained relevant to the investigation, the findings, and the basis for the findings.
-The report must also include the actual text or an accurate summary of the views of any respondent(s) found to have engaged in misconduct, as well as a description of any sanctions taken by the institution.

-- 3. While the primary responsibility for inquiries and investigations of alleged misconduct involving PHS funds lies with the university, ORI has the right to perform its own investigation at any time prior to, during, or following an investigation.
+For investigations involving PHS funds, the Consolidated Hearing Committee shall submit a final report to ORI within 120 days of the initiation of the investigation describing the policies and Procedures under which the investigation was conducted, how and from whom information was obtained relevant to the investigation, the findings, and the basis for the findings.
+The report must also include the actual text or an accurate summary of the views of any respondent(s) found to have engaged in misconduct, as well as a description of any sanctions taken by the institution. - 3.
+While the primary responsibility for inquiries and investigations of alleged misconduct involving PHS funds lies with the university, ORI has the right to perform its own investigation at any time prior to, during, or following an investigation.
 Upon receipt of the Consolidated Hearing Committee's final report, ORI will review the information in order to determine whether the investigation has been performed in a timely manner and with sufficient objectivity, thoroughness and competence. - 4.
-If either the Investigation Committee or the Consolidated Hearing Committee decides to terminate an investigation for any reason without completing all relevant requirements of this policy, the planned termination must be approved by the Vice President for Research.
+If either the Investigation Committee or the Consolidated Hearing Committee decides to terminate an investigation for any reason without completing all relevant requirements of this Policy, the planned termination must be approved by the Vice President for Research.
 For investigations of alleged misconduct involving PHS funds, the report of such planned termination, including a description of the reasons for the termination, must be submitted to ORI, which will then decide whether further investigations should be undertaken.

-F. Selection and Duties of Research Misconduct Committees

-It is the policy of the university that the investigation of a respondent alleged to have engaged in misconduct is thorough and fair.
+F. Selection and Duties of Research Misconduct Committees It is the Policy of the university that the investigation of a respondent alleged to have engaged in misconduct is thorough and fair.
 To this end, the investigation will be conducted by the Research Misconduct Investigation Committee (the Investigation Committee) and the hearing, if requested by the respondent(s) of the investigation or the Vice President for Research, will be conducted by the Consolidated Hearing Committee

-The committees are charged with the following duties: (See also PPM 9-3, Section 10 for complete policy regarding Consolidate Hearing Committee.)
+The committees are charged with the following duties: (See also Policy 6-002, Section 10 for complete Policy regarding Consolidate Hearing Committee.)